 Funeral services are a product for sale, and occasionally you may encounter an aggressive salesperson or one aiming to commit fraud.
 Be sure the person or company has the proper license to be doing business in Georgia and that you get all the services for which you paid.
 If making arrangements for yourself, take someone with you to make sure you are not scammed.
 Whether you plan ahead or must make quick arrangements, take precautions to help avoid becoming a victim of fraud or paying more than necessary.

-If you wish to register a complaint alleging an unfair or deceptive business practice by a funeral services provider, you may file it with the Georgia Department of Law's Consumer Protection Unit.
+If you wish to register a complaint alleging an unfair or deceptive business practice by a funeral services provider, you may file it with the Georgia Department of Law's Consumer Protection Division.
 The Federal Trade Commission (FTC) also accepts complaints from consumers involving deceptive or unfair acts or violations of the Funeral Rule by such providers.
 The FTC cannot investigate each individual complaint but will use this information as part of an investigation if they see a developing pattern of violations.